 However, moving on is also a very normal part of life and can sometimes be a response to a demanding or stressful work environment.
 When supporting young people, practitioners can sometimes be encouraged to place the needs of the service above their own and staying in an otherwise harmful environment.
 This guide is not intended to discourage individuals from making those decisions, but rather help organisations in creating environments where people would like to stay.

+Retention is the other side of recruitment.
 Factors that affect retention are work culture, support, resources, pay, individual circumstances, workload and changes in the organisation.
 It is important for individuals in an organisation to feel appreciated and be appropriately compensated for their work.
 Having tea and a space to take a break are equally as important as keeping workloads manageable and creating a consistent organisational culture.

 It can feel like retention is a difficult aspect to improve, because the task seems so big and insurmountable.
 Often it isn’t within a single person’s control to change pay scales, shift patterns or workloads.
 However, that does not mean that over time retention cannot be improved.

 Two strategies can be used to improve retention: setting milestones and immediate changes.
 A combination of both is what can create a sense of reliability.
+Consider what long-term milestones in regard to retention make sense for your organisation:

 In terms of immediate actions, here are some suggestions:

 What do IT systems and relationships have in common?
 Both usually run in the background and are easily taken for granted.
-Perhaps surprisingly, IT systems can have a big influence on the quality of relationships and relational practice in general.
+Yet, IT systems can have a big influence on the quality of relationships and relational practice in general.

 One of the first things you learn when you start your job is when you need to arrive and when you need to leave.
 Have you ever considered that the pattern of your work affects the relationships you are building?